ct1/guides/production_postgresql.md

 Login to the client machine and check the remote connection.
-Replace the ip-address with your production server ip-address Replace database settings with your production database settings or use the postgres user to check connection
+Replace the ip-address with your production server ip-address Replace database settings with your production database settings or use the postgres user to check connection.
 ```
 psql -h 107.170.158.89 -U postgres